Kinder Morgan Earnings Preview: Why Growth Capex Needs To Come Down

 By ideal I mean that is the level often used to mark when a midstream firm is over-levered.
 Having a ratio doesn't mean everything is fine and dandy, it just means the financial situation is manageable.
 Kinder cut its dividend in order to make that obtainable.
 Halting its debt reduction efforts wouldn't make much sense and would represent a major strategic shift.

 In early-Q4, news came out that Kinder Morgan was partnering up with DCP Midstream LP (NYSE:DCP) and Targa Resources Corp.
 (NYSE:TRGP) to build a gas pipeline from the Permian Basin to the Gulf Coast (to the Agua Dulce gas hub in southeastern Texas).
-An interesting endeavor - rising associated gas volumes out of the Permian needs additional takeaway capacity - but it doesn't appear this move was a way for Kinder to raise capital.
+An interesting endeavor - rising associated gas volumes out of the Permian need additional takeaway capacity - but it doesn't appear this move was a way for Kinder to raise capital.

 Kinder also plans on launching a $2-billion share buyback next year, but where the funds will come from is dependent on the other moving parts mentioned above.
 As share buyback programs are flexible by nature, whereas dividend payments aren't (short of a cut and the subsequent negative fanfare), this scheme could be rolled out slowly or could be dependent on future asset sales.
 From 2018 onward, divestments may be used to both reduce Kinder's share count and debt burden, with debt reduction being a better use of cash in my opinion.